iHub/UmatiCodebase/README.md

 # Umati Codebase

-Umati Codebase is a suite of code used for capturing and analyzing Twitter and Facebbok data.
+Umati Codebase is a suite of code used for capturing and analyzing Twitter and Facebbok data with the purpose of indentifying danerous speech.
 The analysis code base represents methodology used in the Umati project.

 * Analysis
 * Collection